bgachara/bgachara.github.io/posts/databases.md

       - This approach does not require a waits-for graph or detection algorithm.
       - Approach
         - Wait-Die.
-          - if requesting txn has higher priority than holding txn, then requesting txn waits for holding txn.
+          - If requesting txn has higher priority than holding txn, then requesting txn waits for holding txn.
-          - otherwise requesting txn aborts.
+          - Otherwise requesting txn aborts.
         - Wound-Wait
-          - if requesting txn has higher priority than holding txn, then holding txn aborts and releases lock.
+          - If requesting txn has higher priority than holding txn, then holding txn aborts and releases lock.
-          - otherwise requesting txn waits.
+          - Otherwise requesting txn waits.
       - Why do schemes quarantee no deadlocks
-        - only one type of direction allowed when waiting for a lock.
+        - Only one type of direction allowed when waiting for a lock.
       - When a txn restarts, what is its new priority?
-        - its original timestamp to prevent it from getting starved for resources.
+        - Its original timestamp to prevent it from getting starved for resources.
     - Acquiring locks is amore expensive operation than acquiring a latch even if that lock is available

 - Lock Granularities
   - DBMS decides the granularity of a lock when a txn wants a lock.
     - Attribute, Tuple, Page, Table
   - DBMS should ideally obtain fewest number of locks that a txn needs.
-  - Trade-off parallelism versus overhead
+  - Trade-off parallelism versus overhead.
   - Database Lock Hierarchy
-    - Database -> Table -> Page -> Tuple -> Attribute.
+    - Database ->Table ->Page ->Tuple ->Attribute.

 - Intention Locks
   - An intention lock allows a higher-level node to be locked in shared or exclusive mode without having to check all descendent nodes
   - If a node is locked in an intention mode, then some txn is doing explicit locking at a lower level in the tree.
   - Types:
-    - Intention-Shared
+    - Intention-Shared(IS)
-      - intent to get S lcoks at finer granularity.
+      - Intent to get S locks at finer granularity.
-    - Intention-Exclusive
+    - Intention-Exclusive(IX)
-      - intent to get X lock at finer granularity.
+      - Intent to get X lock at finer granularity.
-    - Shared+Intention Exclusive
+    - Shared+Intention-Exclusive(SIX)
-      - subtree rooted by that node is locked explicitly in shared mode and explicit locking is done at a lower level with exclusive-mode locks.
+      - Subtree rooted by that node is locked explicitly in shared mode and explicit locking is done at a lower level with exclusive-mode locks.
   - Compatibility Matrix
   - Locking Protocol
-    - eact txn obtains appropriate lock at the highest level of the database hierarchy.
+    - Each txn obtains appropriate lock at the highest level of the database hierarchy.
   - Lock Escalation
     - DBMS can automatically switch to coarse grained locks when a txn acquires too many low-level locks
     - This reduces the number of requests that the lock manager must process.
-- Applications dont acquire a txn's locks manually
+- Applications dont acquire a txn's locks manually.
 - Need to provide the DBMS with hints to help it improve concurrency.
 - Explicit locks are also useful when doing major changes to the database.
 - Lock Table